OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 - [an explanation of the new features we are pushing out](https://octopus.com/blog/github-actions-for-octopus-deploy)
 - [tool specific guides](https://octopus.com/blog/deploying-ruby)
 - [an ebook about Kubernetes deployments](https://octopus.com/blog/10-pillars-kubernetes-deployments)
-›

 There are many other types of topics, such as release notes, company announcements, and more.
 We use the blog to create a longstanding relationship between Octopus Deploy and our customers.
 We find that our customers want to engage with the blog and find it helpful and informative.
-You can find the full blog [here](https://octopus.com/blog/).
+Have a read of our [full blog!](https://octopus.com/blog/)

 #### Slack

 Our Community Slack allows users to interact with other Octopus Deploy users and us.
-You can join the Community Slack [here](https://octopus.com/slack).
+[Come join us!](https://octopus.com/slack)

 #### Support

 We have a dedicated support team that is here to answer any questions you may have.
 They update their knowledge to support Octopus Deploy its software integrations.
 Their goal is to give accurate and timely answers to all support questions.
-You can find the support team [here](https://octopus.com/support).
+If you need help you can contact support at support@octopus.com for Octopus-specific technical issues, or you can email advice@octopus.com for more complex CI/CD and integration questions.

 #### Demos & Samples